dbtek/dbyll/_posts/2019-04-18-Spring-Boot-Kafka.md

 ```

 In above configuration class definition at ```KafkaConfiguration.java``` defined producer properties, consumer properties, kafkaConsumerFactory, kafkaProducerFactory.
 So factory
-beans are defined at ```KafkaConfiguration.java```, with the help of these factory beans we can create independent consumers and producers with help of these factory classes.
+beans are defined at ```KafkaConfiguration.java```, we can create independent consumers and producers with help of these factory classes.

 For consumers and producers properties; these are mostly mandatory fields to set.